jayakrishsriram/Code_Analyzer/README.md

 Step-7: Place your code which needs to be analyzed.
 Press analyze.

 ## Requirements:
 Need a gemini api key for this.
 Then need to create a '.env' file to store the api key.
 Using .env api key will be safe from others.
+There was some issue in '.env' being unhidden.
+Note: The api key is not original.
+So try using your own api key.

 ## Sample video is below: